phamcongthuy/challenge/_live/environment-california-research-policy-center.md

   results for our environment.
 project_proposal_description: >-
-  We seek to run a campaign to transition Los Angeles’ old and polluting school buses to new, clean and safe electric buses.
+  We seek to run a campaign to transition Los Angeles’ old and polluting school buses to new, clean, and safe electric buses.
 Our coalition will engage and activate 100,000 students, parents, teachers, and community members in the effort.
 This activation will not only affect change in the short term, but because we are focusing on young people, it also will help build an enduring